firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-20-change-comes-unevenly-protecting-trans-rights-with-the-yes-on-3-campaign.md

 The more time I spent phonebanking for the campaign, the more starkly the differences in conversations came out:

-The people who said of course they were supportive, this was Massachusetts, they couldn't imagine anyone would vote no or that we might be afraid it might not pass.
+There were the people who said of course they were supportive, this was Massachusetts, they couldn't imagine anyone would vote no or that we might be afraid it might not pass.

-The people who were mostly supportive of trans people's right to exist in public but had complex concerns, more and less reasonable, like, "If it passes, will my trans grandson have to use men's restrooms?
-Because cisgender men are terrible, and I'm not sure he's safe there" (men's restrooms can be awful, but I assure you your grandson will be safer with this law in place either way) or, "I'm okay with this genderfluid person I know using whatever restroom they want, but that's because they were assigned female at birth" (goddammit, you were so close to not being transphobic as fuck) or, "We should all have restroom stalls that no one can possibly look into" (true!
-That would be ideal!).
+The people who were mostly supportive of trans people’s right to exist in public but had complex concerns, more and less reasonable, like, “If it passes, will my trans grandson have to use men’s restrooms?
+Because cisgender men are terrible, and I’m not sure he’s safe there.”
+(Men’s restrooms can be awful, but I assure you your grandson will be safer with this law in place either way.)
+Or, “I’m okay with this genderfluid person I know using whatever restroom they want, but that’s because they were assigned female at birth.”
+(Goddammit, you were so close to not being transphobic as fuck.)
+Or, “We should all have restroom stalls that no one can possibly look into.”
+(True!
+That would be ideal!)

 The people who told me, "We'll be voting no. Emphatically."
 Who asked, "If I vote no, does that get rid of all the non-discrimination protections, or just gender identity?"
 Who said, "I want you to know that I'm voting No." Who said, "Oh, the pedophile one?"
 (I repeated it was about transgender non-discrimination.)
 "Oh, the homosexual one!"